• About

 Because there was another UFO incident which also occurred in New Mexico.

 I mean the events of the fall of alien spacecraft in Aztec, New Mexico, called the place in March 1948.
-There
+There is a possibility that the agent Hottel is talking about this event (although some descriptions of different agents with the story of the Aztec Hotel in general circulation, such as the number of dead aliens and the size of aircraft).

 But, if indeed there are alien spacecraft that crashed in Aztec, why do we almost never hear it?